nimbix/jarvice-helm/Configuration.md

 Note that JARVICE runs job containers with `CAP_SYS_PTRACE` automatically, so only `/proc/sys/kernel/yama/ptrace_scope` set to 0 is required to enable CMA for MPI applications.

-For additional details on the general security implications, see [https://www.kernel.org/doc/Documentation/security/Yama.txt](https://www.kernel.org/doc/Documentation/security/Yama.txt)
+For additional details on the general security implications, see [https://www.kernel.org/doc/Documentation/security/Yama.txt](https://www.kernel.org/doc/Documentation/security/Yama.txt).

+**WARNING:** It is possible for jobs running on machine definitions with the `privileged` pseudo-device to reset the value of `/proc/sys/kernel/yama/ptrace_scope`, effectively disabling CMA on the particular node(s) they run on for all subsequent jobs.
+This is especially true if using a default *Server* endpoint for an application where an in-container `systemd` runs system initialization scripts that may reset kernel parameters.
+As always, the use of `privileged` is not recommended on production systems, and should be used with extreme caution regardless.

 ### Huge Pages